DC Water to Begin Slope Stabilization Work on Canal Road in advance of Potomac River Tunnel Project

 Given the previously identified slope stability conditions and the aggressive schedule to construct the Potomac River Tunnel, DC Water will perform the slope stabilization in advance of significant construction for the tunnel at the top of the slope.

-The stabilization process requires working lowly and in small sections to keep the area stable for the public.
+The stabilization process requires working slowly and in small sections to keep the area stable for the public.
 The work includes drilling approximately 725 steel rods into the slope and covering it with steel mesh to hold everything in place.
 Once complete, the area will be replanted with grass and the road and sidewalk restored to their prior condition.

 The lane closure will extend about a quarter mile along Canal Road.
 DC Water worked closely with DDOT, the National Park Service, Georgetown University, Metro, and community stakeholders to facilitate the work and minimize the disruption to traffic as much as possible.